Get exclusive deals you won't find anywhere else straight to your inbox.

 Children and adults with special needs are particularly prone to sleep problems, which can take its toll on the whole family.
-If your child isn’t getting enough sleep, it can impact on their mood and behavior … not to mention yours!
+If your child isn’t getting enough sleep, it can impact on their mood and behaviour … not to mention yours!

-The following tips for a good night’s sleep have been contributed to Netbuddy by parents of children with special needs.
+The following tips for a good night’s sleep have been contributed by parents of children with special needs.
 We hope you will find them useful, and please feel free to add your own!

 1. Make Space in Your Room

 We put a futon at the end of our bed, so if our son wakes in the night he can come & sleep on it without waking us up.
 Knowing that he doesn’t have to sleep in a room on his own is enough to resolve his anxiety & allow him to sleep soundly

 2. You Can Ring my Bell

 When my son got a bit too grown up for a baby monitor, but still needed help sometimes at night, I got him a wireless doorbell to use to call me.

 3. Body Pillow